-Junfeng Jiao is an assistant professor in the Community and Regional Planning program and founding director of Urban Information Lab at UTSOA.
-He received his PhD in Urban Design and Planning from the University of Washington.
+Junfeng Jiao is an associate professor in the Community and Regional Planning program and founding director of Urban Information Lab at UTSOA.

-He has worked on projects funded by the NIH, USDOT, UT Austin, Intel, WSDOT, RWJF, and others.
-These works have been published in journals like Journal of Urban Planning and Development, Journal of Urban Design, Journal of Urban Technology, Land Use Policy, American Journal of Public Health, Journal of Transport and Land Use, and Journal of Public Transportation etc. He is the co-chair for Analytical Methods & Computer Applications track at the ACSP conference and on the editorial board of Transportation Research Part D, PLOS one, and AIMS Public Health.
+Jiao has worked on projects funded by the NIH, NSF, USDOT, TXDOT, UT Austin, Intel, Google, WSDOT, RWJF, and others.
+These works have been published in top transportation, urban planning, public health and computer journals.
+Jiao is the co-chair for The Analytical Methods, Technology, & Society track at the ACSP conference and on the editorial board of Journal of Urban Technology, Transportation Research Part D, Journal of Transport and Land Use, PLOS one, and AIMS Public Health.
 He published six book chapters through the Springer and Routledge.

 - M.S.
-GIS and Earth Observation, University of Twente, 2004
+Geographic Information System, University of Twente, 2004

 - M.E.
 Architectural Design, Wuhan University, 2004

 - B.E.
 Urban Planning,Wuhan University, 2001